 It isn’t about someone being right or wrong, innovation is often about taking a good idea and making it just better!
 Try these Ultimate Sandbag Training progressions and see what we are really talking about!

 Love training like this?
-Check out DVRT Master, Cory Cripe’s NEW Movement Strength programs where he shows you how to make these some of the most effective workouts you have ever experienced.
-Save 25% with coupon code “vday” HERE
+Check out DVRT Master, Cory Cripe’s Movement Strength programs where he shows you how to make these some of the most effective workouts you have ever experienced.
+Save 30% with coupon code “holiday” HERE